 “We’re going to have to ask you to clean it up,” he said.

-I showed him the evaluation that Ms. Edgeworth had provided my therapy letter.
+I showed him the evaluation that Ms. Edgeworth provided my therapy letter.
 I showed him Gordon’s registration card, and I informed him that I didn’t think cleaning up after Gordon would be conducive to my therapeutic progress.
-“I’m a man born under the astrological sign of the Scorpio,” I said.
+“I’m a man born under the astrological sign of the Scorpio, during Pluto’s once-in-a-lifetime transiting influence.”
+I said.
 I thought that would bring clarity to our discussion.

-The waiter gave me that look that I’ve detailed in my first testimonial.
-I could feel my therapy begin to regress under the weight of that look.
+The waiter gave me that look that I detailed in my first testimonial, and I could feel my therapy begin to regress under the weight of that look.